adelgadocabrera/decentralized-computing/distributed-systems-essay.md

 - Concurrency issues: conflicts may occur during concurrent reads and writes leading to dirty reads, dirty writes and read skew
 - Network partitions: communication between nodes may be disrupted or compromised, causing partitions that affect availability and consistency.
 - Cascading failures: failures on one part of the system can cause failures in another, potentially leading to system outages

-> _A distributed system is one in which the failure of a computer you didn't even know existed can render your own computer unusable - Leslie Lamport_

 // Trying to go from more broad and abstract concepts to more specific